MicrosoftDocs/azure-devops-docs/docs/boards/work-items/work-item-fields.md

 Each field supports tracking a piece of information about the work to perform.
 Values you assign to a field are stored in the work tracking data store which you can create queries to determine status and trends.

-For descriptions and usage of each field defined for the core system processes&mdash;[Agile, Basic, Scrum, and CMMI processes](guidance/choose-process.md)&mdash;see [Work item field index](guidance/work-item-field.md).
+For descriptions and usage of each field defined for the core system processes, [Agile, Basic, Scrum, and CMMI processes](guidance/choose-process.md), see [Work item field index](guidance/work-item-field.md).

 ### Field names